vstnt/Cloud-Native-Data-Pipeline-GDP-CO2-emissions-per-capita/cloud/instructions.md

 Notes:
 - If you deploy using `cloud/lambda/build_and_deploy.sh` (CloudFormation), the handler and environment variables are set by the stack.
 No manual config needed in the console.
-- The template expects an existing S3 bucket and an existing DynamoDB table; it does not create them.
-DynamoDB table schema must be: partition key `pk` (String) and sort key `sk` (String).
+- The template can either use existing S3/DynamoDB resources or create them when enabled via parameters.
+DynamoDB table schema (when created) is `pk` (HASH, String) and `sk` (RANGE, String).

 ### Inline IAM policy example
 Use this as a reference inline policy for the Lambda execution role.
 Replace placeholders (`YOUR_BUCKET_NAME`, `YOUR_BASE_PREFIX`, `YOUR_REGION`, `YOUR_ACCOUNT_ID`, `YOUR_TABLE_NAME`).
 If you do not use a base prefix, change the S3 object ARN to `arn:aws:s3:::YOUR_BUCKET_NAME/*` and drop the `s3:prefix` condition.